Paula D. Foster, MSW, LCSW

 Co-Founder, Director of Education

-Lindsey Krinks serves as Co-founder and Director of Education and Advocacy at Open Table Nashville.
+Lindsey Krinks serves as Co-founder and Director of Education at Open Table Nashville.
 For over a decade, she has worked on the underside of Nashville—the streets, encampments, jails, slums, and underpasses—while also working with faith leaders, community organizers, and public officials to make the city more hospitable and just.
 Lindsey was ordained in 2013 and serves as an interfaith street chaplain.
 She graduated from Vanderbilt Divinity School in 2013 with a Masters of Theological Studies degree and is on the board of the Nashville Coalition for the Homeless.
 Her book Praying With Our Feet: Pursuing Justice & Healing on the Streets came out in February of 2021 through Brazos Press and can be purchased anywhere books are sold.
 On any given day, Lindsey can be found in tent cities, washing feet on the streets, marching for change, or foraging for native herbs and plants.
 To learn more about Lindsey’s work and writing, visit her blog or her website.

 Lisa Avrit began volunteering with Open Table Nashville in 2015.
 After serving on the board for a few years, the opportunity arose to join the staff as the Finance Coordinator and she jumped at the chance.
 In her spare time, Lisa enjoys spending time with her husband and two kids, hiking and playing outdoors.

 Linda moved to Nashville on a whim ten years ago after studying journalism at Abilene Christian University in Texas, where she’s from.
 She’s worked with people experiencing homelessness in multiple capacities since arriving in the city and also co-edits The Contributor, a nonprofit street paper sold by homeless and formerly homeless vendors.
 Linda has also managed the Where to Turn in Nashville resource guide since it’s first printing in 2013.
 When she’s not working, Linda is most likely drinking coffee, feeding the crows, or rearranging her home to accommodate something odd she found at a flea market.

 Street Outreach & Resource Navigator